Wisdom Is Flowing With the Current

 How to Stand Above the Fray

-Darling, my method of standing above the fray: I will count my blessings.
-I will try and face stress with patience and hope.
+Darling, my method of standing above the fray: I will count my blessings, remembering that even the small things matter.
+I will try and face stress with patience and hope, knowing that these practices can also lead to better sleep.
+Experiencing gratitude in daily life is essential, as it helps foster a sense of well-being.
 And, I will try and come to terms with life in Elsewhere by constantly activating my intellectual awareness over emotion.
 I will concentrate on projects, family relationships, and friendships.
 As well, I will concentrate on my husband and pooch and not let’s not forget to take care of myself and my needs.
-I know these actions will bring me happiness and joy.
+I know these actions will bring me happiness and joy and have a positive impact on my overall well-being.
 However, I am fully aware that perfect solutions usually do not exist.
-And, I will take it one step further; I will learn to be at peace.
+And, I will take it one step further; I will learn to be at peace by maintaining an attitude of gratitude.

 The Happiest Man in America